 Not content with merely “owning” a President, the wealthy, ruthless autocrat known only as The Postman plans to tighten his grip on power by staging a horrific false flag terrorist attack, which will allow his new President to invoke emergency powers and martial law.

 As bodies pile up and leads go cold, a break in the case arrives when a dark network operative on the run from the FBI and marked for death by the Postman, reaches out.
 Trager is wary of trusting him, and not only because he’s offering intelligence that sounds too good to be true.
 He’s already tried to kill her once.

 That’s the premise of the “noir politik” thriller, Emergency Powers.
 It’s not precisely what we’re experiencing in the moment, but as the earlier thrillers have demonstrated, it’s certainly possible.
 Unless Imogen and her colleagues can trust and exploit their gap in the armor, it might very well come to pass.

 We are living through what the comedian John Oliver aptly calls Stupid Watergate, which is “a scandal with all the potential ramifications of Watergate, but where everyone involved is stupid and bad at everything”

 But what if an administration were run by smart, seasoned political operatives?

-James McCrone is the author of the Imogen Trager political suspense-thriller series Faithless Elector and Dark Network.
-The third and final book in the series, Emergency Powers, is coming soon.
+James McCrone is the author of the Imogen Trager political thrillers Faithless Elector and Dark Network.
+The third book, working title Emergency Powers, is coming soon.